-(a) The licence granted to a Student shall only permit access and use of Typsy for that particular individual, and does not permit the Student to authorise additional users of Typsy.
+(a) The licence granted to an Employee or Individual Customer shall only permit access and use of Typsy for that particular individual and does not permit the Employee or Individual Customer to authorize additional users of Typsy.

-(a) The Organisation agrees to be bound by the terms of the licence agreed between the Organisation and the Company in writing from time-to-time (including, and especially, in a Typsy Proposal), which may specify with the following terms respect to the licence (without limitation):
+(a) The Business Customer agrees to be bound by the terms of the licence agreed between the Business Customer and the Company in writing from time-to-time (including, and especially, in a Typsy Proposal), which may specify with the following terms with respect to the licence (without limitation):

-(iii) Included venues and authorised users per venue; and
+iii Included venues and authorized users per venue; and

 4.4 The Company may revoke or suspend the User’s licence(s), acting reasonably, for any reason it sees fit, including for breach of the terms and conditions in this Agreement by the User or any of its users.